-We caught up with Natalie Bateman, one of the newest additions to our Region Volunteer team, to find out about her new role for Communication & Engagement.
+We caught up with Rebecca Wilkes, one of the newest additions to our Region Volunteer team, to find out about her new role for Communication & Engagement.

-What does the role of Lead Volunteer for Communication & Engagement involve?
+What does the role of Assistant Lead Volunteer for Communications & Engagement involve?

 This role is all about spreading the word about what we're doing within the region, both to engage our members and spread the word about Guiding to those outside of the organisation.
 This includes looking at our member communications and social media presence, and also supporting our members within the counties to communicate our key message and all the exciting things they're doing!
 This role also encompasses our social action project which I'm really excited about, and I can't wait to share our plans nearer the launch date.

 What do you hope to achieve as part of this role?I hope to share as much as we can about all the amazing things that are going on across the region, whilst enabling our members to shout out about the organisation too.
 It would be fantastic to see an increased number of members in Girlguiding Midlands!

 What other roles do you have in guiding?I've recently jointly taken over a Brownie Unit in Sutton Coldfield which was at risk of closing.
 A lot of my focus at the minute is making sure that all of our accounts and records are in order, and getting to grips with the Unit leader role.
 I'm also working through module 4 of the Leadership Qualification, and hold the Queen's Guide Award.